Abdul Rashid Ghazi: Siege of Lal Masjid and assassination

 On 3 July 2007, following a prolonged standoff between his brother and the government, the Pakistan military initiated an operation against Lal Masjid.
 Elements of the Pakistan Army, including the 111th Brigade, Special Service Group, and the Pakistan Rangers moved to isolate the mosque, marking the start of the siege.
 A day later, on 4 July 2007, Ghazi's elder brother Abdul Aziz was arrested while attempting to escape the complex disguised in a burqa, leaving Ghazi in command of the mosque.
 Ghazi remained inside with a small group of students and his sister-in-law, Umme Hassan, and subsequently called for negotiations and safe passage for those remaining.
 His requests were denied by military officials.
 During the siege, he maintained communication with the outside world, giving interviews to journalists such as Hamid Mir, Absar Alam, Talat Hussain and Rageh Omaar.

 On 5 July 2007, the BBC News reported that Ghazi had offered multiple ceasefires, stating that his followers would lay down their arms if government security forces stopped firing.
 The Pakistani government dismissed the proposal.

-On July 9, 2007, ABC News reported that Ghazi stated he was willing to surrender, but only under specific public conditions.
-These included granting media access to the Lal Masjid complex to demonstrate the absence of major weapons or foreign militants, a phone call with his brother Abdul Aziz, and the guarantee of a fair trial; he explicitly rejected an unconditional surrender "in the dark."
-According to the same report, the government was skeptical of his claims, denied his requests, and demanded an unconditional surrender.
+On 9 July 2007, ABC News reported that Ghazi again stated he was willing to surrender, but only under specific public conditions.
+These included granting media access to the Lal Masjid complex to demonstrate the absence of major weapons or foreign militants, a phone call with his brother Abdul Aziz, and the guarantee of a fair trial, According to the same report, the government was skeptical and denied these requests, and instead demanded an unconditional surrender.
 President Pervez Musharraf then issued an ultimatum, stating that "those who did not surrender would be killed.".
 In response, Ghazi, in a telephone interview, accused the president of seeking bloodshed.
 He invoked Lord Acton's dictum that "power tends to corrupt, and absolute power corrupts absolutely" to characterize Musharraf's stance.